enso-org/enso-archive/doc/design/engine/engine-services.md

 >   request can be made to get the full value (better for performance), or
     just the full value pointer (best performance, clunky usage)?

+- Persistent subscriptions based on root nodes containing nodes.
+- "Give me cached IDs"
+- Change "foo" used by "bar", must recompute "bar".
+- A subscription that re-evaluates all subscribed IDs.
+- What exactly matters for the cache (invalid, valid but evicted, valid but present).
+- Sub to a node gets you changes in exec state, profiling info, types, values, etc, but with a list of scopes.
+- Sub to updates should be call-stack aware (a position in a call stack).
+- Need heartbeat messages and keepalive.
+- Caching strategies for 1.0/2.0?
+- Need to know:
+  + Which nodes are being computed
+  + Memory usage (2nd version)
+  + Last recompute time
+  + Recursive function step through
+  + Value
+  + Type

 ### Completion
 The IDE needs the ability to request completions for some target point (cursor position) in the source code.
 In essence, this boils down to _some_ kind of